 The Best Paris Food Street & 4 Runners-Up

 If you’re a foodie traveling to Paris, you’ll want to explore the delicious Parisian food just as much as you’ll want to see the iconic sights, like the Eiffel Tower and the Louvre.
-In the City of Lights, that doesn’t just mean eating at the best French restaurants.
+In the City of Lights, that doesn’t just mean eating at the best French restaurants and famous Paris cafés.
 It means discovering hidden gems, learning about the food scene and cuisine, and exploring the best food streets in Paris.

 I have been fortunate to have been able to live and eat like a local in Paris.
 I have not only visited the following Paris food streets, but I have spent time getting to know each one.
 Some places I cherish so much I hesitate to share them, but here they are.